makrai/notes/doddapaneni2107-primer-multiling-lm.md

 * controlling for the design parameters discussed above and the training and test sets is required
-  * need for careful comparisons against translation-based baselines e.g. translate-test, translate-train, translate-train-all (Conneau+ 2019) across tasks and languages
+  * need for careful comparisons against translation-based baselines eg translate-test, translate-train, translate-train-all (Conneau+ 2019) across tasks and languages

 ## mBERTologoy

 * what the model learns, and how and where such information is stored
-* e.g. analysis of the role of attention heads in encoding syntactic, semantic, or positional information (English BERT: Voita+ 2019)
+* eg analysis of the role of attention heads in encoding syntactic, semantic, or positional information (English BERT: Voita+ 2019)
   * Elena Voita, David Talbot, Fedor Moiseev, Rico Sennrich, and Ivan Titov Analyzing multi-head self-attention: